 Data sync process failed

-When Puppet runs again in those hosts, it will re-create the alerts and we will be able to see them back in icinga.
+When Puppet runs again in those hosts, it re-creates the alerts and sees them back in icinga.

 gor running critical errors in production